HLS streaming

 - Validate the media.

-With MFormats and MPlatform SDKs you can prepare a content ready for deploy.
+With MFormats and MPlatform SDKs, you can prepare a content ready to deploy.
 It means, that steps 1-4 are covered with encoding tools of SDKs.

 To start encoding, you should use a proper configuration for HLS encoding.
 Basic configuration looks like: